 What is Bridging Mode and how do I use it?

-With Bridging Mode enabled, Hotspot MAX connects devices on your Hotspot directly back to the network you’re broadcasting.
-This powerful feature gives you the power to share across your home network and ensures compatibility with many game consoles like PlayStation and Xbox, and streaming media devices like Google Chromecast and Apple TV.
+With Bridging Mode enabled, Connectify Hotspot MAX connects devices on your Hotspot directly back to the network you’re broadcasting.
+This powerful feature gives you the power to share across your home network and ensures compatibility with many game consoles like PlayStation, Xbox, Nintendo and streaming media devices like Google Chromecast and Apple TV.
+(Note that Gaming Mode allows you to use your game consoles with Connectify Lite by using standard Routed mode as well!)

-Check out the tutorial showing you how to set up Bridging Mode here.
+Check out the video tutorial showing you how to set up Bridging Mode.

 - Use network file sharing